 Immigration detention in Switzerland is applied for the purpose of removal, as no general detention of asylum seekers is foreseen.
 The administrative detention of asylum seekers during the asylum procedure is rarely practiced (this is only possible in the form of Detention in preparation for departure and Temporary detention in some exceptional cases), while the other detention types are possible only after a removal decision has been issued.
-Therefore, most asylum seekers are detained after their procedure has ended with a decision of removal, or transfer according to the Dublin III Regulation.
+Therefore, most asylum seekers are detained after their procedure has ended with a decision of removal or transfer according to the Dublin III Regulation.

 Statistics on detention

-- Immigration detention in Switzerland is applied for the purpose of removal.
-As a consequence, the available data on pre-removal detention often concerns both asylum seekers and irregular migrants having not applied for asylum.
+- Immigration detention in Switzerland is applied for the purpose of As a consequence, the available data on pre-removal detention often concerns both asylum seekers and irregular migrants having not applied for asylum.
 For this report, it has been possible to obtain data on asylum seekers specifically.
 When the available data concerns immigration detention in general, this will be specified.

 The question of de facto detention in Switzerland

-Federal asylum centres without processing facilities (also called “departure centres”) are used for the accommodation of asylum seekers whose applications result in or are highly likely to result in a Dublin decision, as well as for those receiving a negative decision within the accelerated procedure.
+Federal asylum centres without processing facilities (also called “departure centres”) are used for the accommodation of asylum seekers whose applications resulted in or are highly likely to result in a Dublin decision, as well as for those receiving a negative decision within the accelerated procedure.
 Those centres are often located in particularly isolated areas, as in the case of Glaubenberg, Giffers/Chevrilles or Flumenthal.
 Those areas are poorly served by public transportation, which makes it difficult to receive visitors or leave the area of the centre.
-The other new type of asylum centres are the “special centres” for “asylum seekers who pose a significant danger to public safety and order or who significantly disrupt the operation and security of federal centres” (Article 24a Asylum Act).
-A first such centre opened in December 2018 in Les Verrières, Canton of Neuchâtel.
-However, the Federal Council decided to temporarily close it on 1 September 2019, because it had been largely under-occupied.
-Transfer to these centres cannot be subject to appeal and persons can remain in these centres during the whole procedure or for the maximum duration of 140 days.
+Another type of asylum centres are the “special centres” for “asylum seekers who pose a significant danger to public safety and order or who significantly disrupt the operation and security of federal centres”.
+In April 2020, the Federal Administrative Court concluded that accommodation in a special centre did not represent deprivation of liberty.
+However, it clarified that the decision to assign a person to such centre must be subject to possible contestation within 30 days, despite the fact that the law did not foresee a separate remedy against such decision.

 This has been highlighted by the Parliamentary Control of Administration in the cited report.
-See also Achermann et al, “Administrative Detention of Foreign Nationals in Figures,” in a nutshell #12, January 2019, http://bit.ly/2wDdHik.
+See also Christin Achermann, Anne-Laure Bertrand, Jonathan Miaz, Laura Rezzonico, Administrative Detention of Foreign Nationals in Figures, in a nutshell #12, January 2019, available in English at: http://bit.ly/2wDdHik.

-Information provided by the SEM, 12 February 2020.
+Information provided by the SEM, 1 May 2023.